lanejr/carabAoS/doc/how_to_classify.md

 ### Extending the Prototype Approach

-An obvious extension to the example discussed here would be adding key archetypes for all of the other factions.
+An obvious extension to the example discussed here would be adding common archetypes, and their corresponding prototypes, for all of the other factions.
 If we limit our focus just to the competitive scene, it is reasonable to expect perhaps one to three viable archetypes for each faction at any point in the meta.
 This means manual creation and maintenance of the knowledge bank is actually a reasonable endeavour.

 With a classifier set up like this, tournament lists could be automatically fed through to determine their archetypes, with that classification used to label their results.
 Then, win rates and other statistics could be broken down by army list archetype rather than by faction, giving a more transparent view of the metagame and how it shifts.

 ### A Big Data Approach

-An alternative approach to classification would be simply using raw army lists in the knowledge bank.
-A setup using a higher value of `k`, with a knowledge bank containing every army list classified, could also be a valid approach and is supported by the tool.
+An alternative approach to classification would be using a large number of raw army lists in the knowledge bank.
+This could mean a classifier setup using a higher value of 'k' and a knowledge bank containing every army list classified, and is supported by the tool as well.

-The initial knowledge bank would take more effort to label the original data points with their archetypes, but no decision making regarding creating army list 'prototypes'.
+The initial knowledge bank would likely have to be larger, and so take more effort to label every data point with an archetype, but would require no decision making regarding creating army list prototypes.
 Arguably prototypes are yet another configurable (and complex) parameter to tune, so removing that step may be appealing, especially for a more automated approach.

-Then, newly classified army lists can also be added straight to the knowledge bank with their assigned archetype, and the data set gets bigger and stronger with each classification.
+Then, newly classified army lists can be added straight to the knowledge bank with their assigned archetype, and the data set gets bigger and potentially better at classifying future data with each new classification performed.

-Given the knowledge bank continually grows, data pruning is probably prudent with this approach, which is discussed to a lesser extent [here](classification.md).
-There are algorithms for performing pruning, or it can be done manually.
+Given that the knowledge bank continually grows, data pruning is probably prudent with this approach, which is discussed to some extent [here](classification.md).
+There are algorithms for performing pruning, or it can be done manually, with the goal being to maintain (or even improve) classification accuracy with some subset of the total data set.

 ### Use as a Building Block

-I've alluded to some uses for classification that I think are cool, but the classifier tool could easily be included in other projects to serve a variety of purposes, which I highly encourage.

-As a more metaphorical building block, the classification approach here could also be treated as a proof of concept, and inspire a new and better approaches perhaps using other areas of statistics or machine learning, which I also encourage.
+I've alluded to some uses for classification that I think are cool, but the classifier tool could easily be included in other projects to serve a variety of purposes.
+As a more metaphorical building block, the classification approach here could also be treated as a proof of concept, and inspire new and better approaches perhaps using other areas of statistics or machine learning.
+Both of which I highly encourage.

-To either end, the algorithms and data structures used by this tool are very simple and don't rely on libraries that put any behaviour in a 'black box', with the intent that a reader can quickly understand the inner workings of the tool and use it to further their own projects.
+To either end, the algorithms and data structures used by this tool are very simple and don't rely on libraries that put any behaviour in a 'black box', with the intent that a reader can quickly understand the inner workings of the tool and use it to further their own projects, in whichever language or framework they prefer.

 ## Appendix